Hawker Siddeley Trident: Trident 3B

-Subsequently, the Trident was becoming the backbone of BEA's fleet and BEA wanted an even larger aircraft.
+The Trident was becoming the backbone of BEA's fleet and BEA wanted an even larger aircraft.
 Hawker Siddeley offered two new designs in 1965: a larger 158-seat two-engine aircraft otherwise similar to the Trident known as the HS132; and the 185-seat HS134, which moved the engines under the wings, a design very similar to the Boeing 737.
 Both were to be powered by a new high-bypass engine under development at the time, the Rolls-Royce RB178.
 BEA instead opted for Boeing 727s and 737s to fill the roles of both the BAC 1–11 and Trident, but this plan was vetoed by the British government.

 BEA returned to Hawker Siddeley and chose a stretched version of the basic Trident, the Trident 3.
 A fuselage stretch of 5 m made room for up to 180 passengers; Hawker Siddeley raised the gross weight to 143000 lb and made modifications to the wing to increase its chord; the engines remained the same.
-BEA rejected the design as being unable to perform adequately in "hot and high" conditions, in light of such issues experienced with the Trident 2E.
+BEA rejected the design as being unable to perform adequately in "hot and high" conditions, in light of such difficulties experienced with the Trident 2E.
 Since the Spey 512 was the last of the Spey line, extra thrust would be difficult to obtain.
-Instead of attempting to replace the three engines with a completely different type, which would have been difficult with one engine buried in the tail, Hawker Siddeley's engineers decided to add a fourth engine in the tail, the tiny Rolls-Royce RB162 turbojet, fed from its own intake behind a pair of movable doors.
-The engine added 15% more thrust for takeoff, while adding only 5% more weight, and it would only be used when needed.
+Instead of attempting to replace the three engines with a different type, which would have been difficult with one engine buried in the tail, Hawker Siddeley's engineers decided to add a fourth engine in the tail, the tiny Rolls-Royce RB162 turbojet, fed from its own intake behind a pair of movable doors.
+The engine added 15 per cent more thrust for takeoff, while adding only 5 per cent more weight, and it would only be used when needed.
 BEA accepted this design as the Trident 3B, and ordered 26.
 The first flight was on 11 December 1969 and the aircraft entered service on 1 April 1971.
 Addition of extra fuel capacity resulted in the Super Trident 3B.